- - Sustainability Policies

 |Definition and Purpose||The Governance Structure||Roles||Board Committees|

 Over the years, ITC has evolved from a single product company to a multi-business corporation.
-Its diverse businesses include fast moving consumer goods such as cigarettes, cigars, branded packaged foods, lifestyle apparel, personal care products, education & stationery products, safety matches and agarbattis, as well as hotels, paperboards & specialty papers, packaging, agri business and information technology.
+Its diverse businesses include fast moving consumer goods, hotels, paperboards, paper & packaging and agri business.
 Each of these businesses is vastly different from the others in its type, the state of its evolution and the basic nature of its activity, all of which influence the choice of the form of governance.
-The challenge of governance for ITC therefore lies in fashioning a model that addresses the uniqueness of each of its businesses and yet strengthens the unity of purpose of the Company as a whole.
+Besides, there are in-house shared services like Central Projects Organisation (CPO), ITC Life Sciences & Technology Centre (LSTC), Trade Marketing & Distribution (TM&D) etc. which render essential services across businesses.
+The challenge of governance for ITC therefore lies in fashioning a model that addresses the uniqueness of each of its businesses /shared services and yet strengthens the unity of purpose of the Company as a whole.

-Since the commencement of the liberalisation process, India's economic scenario has begun to alter radically.
-Globalisation will not only significantly heighten business risks, but will also compel Indian companies to adopt international norms of transparency and good governance.
-Equally, in the resultant competitive context, freedom of executive management and its ability to respond to the dynamics of a fast changing business environment will be the new success factors.
-ITC's governance policy recognises the challenge of this new business reality in India.
+Since the commencement of the liberalisation process, India's economic scenario has altered radically.
+Globalisation has significantly heightened business risks and in response many of the Indian companies have strengthened norms of transparency and good governance.
+Equally, in the resultant competitive context, freedom of executive management and its ability to respond to the dynamics of a fast changing business environment are the new success factors.
+ITC’s Governance Policy recognises the challenges of business reality in India.

 ITC defines Corporate Governance as a systemic process by which companies are directed and controlled to enhance their wealth generating capacity.
-Since large corporations employ vast quantum of societal resources, ITC believes that the governance process should ensure that these resources are utilised in a manner that meets stakeholders' aspirations and societal expectations.
-This belief is reflected in the Company's deep commitment to contribute to the "triple bottom line", namely the conservation and development of the nation's economic, social and environmental capital.
+Since large corporations employ vast quantum of societal resources, ITC believes that the governance process should ensure that these companies are managed in a manner that meets stakeholders aspirations and societal expectations.

 ITC's Corporate Governance initiative is based on two core principles.
 These are :